xrarch/aisix/README.md

 ## Building

-Create a blank disk image.
+Run the following command to create a blank disk image.

 Replace `disk.img` with the desired name of your disk image.